 I run a program called American Heroes, and we're in about 10 cities across the country, inner cities.

-And when I go and I see that I write a check to send my son to a private school, Christian private school, for 14 grand a year, and I'm watching these poor black kids and they're spending $20,000 a year.
+And when I go, when I see that I write a check to send my son to a private school, Christian private school, for $14,000 a year, and I'm watching these poor black kids, and they're spending $20,000 a year.

-Any any civilized person, Republican, Democrat, no matter what, ask where is that money going and why is the system broke?
+Any civilized person, Republican, Democrat, no matter what, ask, where is that money going and why is the system broke?

 And why can't we really truly serve the oppressed kids?

-Because what's happening now, and if you go in to look at our policies, especially with our welfare system, our welfare system is disincentivizing fatherhood like never before.
+Because what's happening now is if you go into look at our policies, especially with our welfare system, our welfare system is disincentivizing fatherhood like never before.

-The problem is this the fair problem is the Democrats warn to keep African American and people of color down.
+The fat problem is the Democrats want to keep African American and people of color down.

 That's their power base.